Xangis/MIDIPlayer/README.md

 ### Windows

 Use the Visual Studio project.
-You'll probably have to set the wxWidgets include and library paths in order to build.
+You'll probably have to set the wxWidgets include and library paths in order to build because they'll be set to whatever was on the last dev machine that was used.

+The Visual Studio project is for Visual Studio 2013.
+If you have a newer version, it should auto-convert.

 ### Linux